visualizedata/george-sieniawski-thesis/README.md

     1.8	Conflicts in the Maritime Southeast Asia (MSA) 1.9	China’s One Belt, One Road (OBOR), Nine-Dash Line (NDL), and Maritime Silk Road (MSR)

-### Chapter Two - Theory
+### Chapter Two - Theories of Seapower
-    2.1	Seablindness, Ninety Percent of Everything, and “The Outlaw Ocean” 2.2	Seapower Theorists from Mahan to Gorshkov
+    2.1	Seablindness, Ninety Percent of Everything, and “The Outlaw Ocean” 2.2	Naval Theorists from Mahan to Gorshkov
     2.3	Timeline of Aircraft Carrier Construction and Naval Aviation 2.4	Superpowers, Supercarriers, and America’s Pacific Century 2.5	Contemporary Carrier Strategy and Lessons Learned in Iraq and Afghanistan